Chari River

 The Chari River, or Shari River, is a 1400 km long river, flowing in Central Africa.
-It is Lake Chad's main source of water.
+It is the main source of water of Lake Chad, which is located at the junction of four countries: Nigeria, Niger, Chad, and Cameroon.

 Geography

 The Chari River flows from the Central African Republic through Chad into Lake Chad, following the Cameroon border from N'Djamena, where it is joined by its western and principal tributary, the Logone River.

 It provides 90 percent of the water flowing into Lake Chad.
 The watershed of the river covers 548747 km2.
-The principal tributary is the Logone River, while minor tributaries include the Bahr Salamat, the Bahr Sah), the Bahr Aouk and the Bahr Kéita.
+The principal tributary is the Logone River, while minor tributaries include the Bahr Salamat, Bahr Sah, Bahr Aouk and Bahr Kéita.

 Much of Chad's population, including Sarh and the capital N'Djamena, is concentrated around it.

 As of 2016, Chad remains one of four countries where Guinea worm disease remains endemic.
 The majority of remaining cases are concentrated around the Chari River.

 The river supports an important local fishing industry.
 One of the most highly prized local fish is the Nile perch.

-Since the 1960s, there have been proposals to divert water from the Ubangi River to the Chari to revitalize Lake Chad, which would constitute a reversal of the capture of the upper Ubangi from the Chari by the Congo that is believed to have occurred in the early Pleistocene.
+Since the 1960s, there have been proposals to divert water from the Ubangi River to the Chari to revitalize Lake Chad, which would constitute a reversal of the capture of the upper Ubangi from the Chari by the Congo River that is believed to have occurred in the early Pleistocene.